philippe44/LMS-Raop/README.md

 =============================================
-To re-compile, use makefile (Linux only, need some mods for OSX and Windows) using: https://github.com/philippe44/mDNS-SD

-https://sourceforge.net/projects/pupnp (you just need the libixml part of libupnp)
+To re-compile, use makefile (Linux only, need some mods for OSX and Windows) using: https://github.com/philippe44/mDNS-SD https://sourceforge.net/projects/pupnp (you just need the libixml part of libupnp) You also need to find libFLACthe header files of libmad, libmpg123, libfaad2 and libosxr (only if you want resample)